HR General Administrative and University Policies

 Copyrights and Disclaimer

 Lincoln University supports and obeys laws designed to protect intellectual property through the use of copyrights, trademarks, and patents.
-The information contained on this website are copyrighted by Lincoln University.
+The information contained on this website is copyrighted by Lincoln University.
 The data and documentation are supplied as is, without any accompanying services from Lincoln University.
 Lincoln University does not warrant that the data is error-free.
 The end-user understands that the data were developed for institutional and educational purposes and is advised not to rely exclusively on the data for any reason.

 All information composed, transmitted, or received via our computer communications systems is considered to be part of the official records of Lincoln and, as such, is subject to disclosure to law enforcement or other third parties.
 Personally identifiable information and any other information received relative to student records such as, social security numbers and grades will not be transmitted through the email system without encryption.
-Inquiries regarding information contained on University records should be directed to the Registrar's Office (email@example.com) or the Chief Information Officer (firstname.lastname@example.org).
+Inquiries regarding the information contained on University records should be directed to the Registrar's Office (firstname.lastname@example.org) or the Chief Information Officer (email@example.com).

 Security controls on technology are established to protect individual privacy and to safeguard University information and physical assets.
 All members of the community must respect these controls, refrain from attempting to circumvent them, and report violations as they are discovered.